Gray Whale Migration

 The western population, which migrates between Korea (winter breeding grounds) and Russia's far east (summer feeding grounds), is endangered.

-While migrating, these whales have a segregation based on age, sex and reproductive stage.
+While migrating, these whales are segregated based on age, sex and reproductive stage.

 They often swim close to the coast and are therefore easy to spot.